 The maintenance schedule below shows a full alphabetical list of parishes, and the dates when works are due to be carried out.

-In addition to the routine maintenance programme a variety of other works will still be delivered on an annual basis and these include:
+In addition to the routine maintenance programme, a variety of other works will still be delivered on an annual basis.
+These include:

 - a summer clearance programme that clears surface vegetation on selected paths

 - a capital improvement programme which delivers larger scale surfacing projects and works on our bridges